V is

 T)*.

-Theorem: A language is context-free if and only if it is
+Theorem: A language is context-free if and only if it is recognized by a (nondeterministic) pushdown automaton.

 Deterministic pushdown automata are somewhat less expressive.